-After the discussion of free will and its culmination in “liberi soggiacete” (80), Purgatorio 16 pivots to the question of governance: “Però, se ’l mondo presente disvia, / in voi è la cagione, in voi si cheggia” (Thus, if the present world has gone astray, / in you is the cause, in you it’s to be sought [Purg.
+After the discussion of free will and its culmination in “liberi soggiacete” (You who are free are subject ), Purgatorio 16 pivots to the question of governance: “Però, se ’l mondo presente disvia, / in voi è la cagione, in voi si cheggia” (Thus, if the present world has gone astray, / in you is the cause, in you it’s to be sought [Purg.
 16.82-83]).

 There follows the beautiful description of the newborn soul as a young female child setting forth on the path of life (Purg.
 16.85–90), which echoes the voyage parable in Convivio 4.12: